What if I do not agree with a decision about EI?

 The next step is to appeal to the Social Security Tribunal (SST).
 You cannot appeal to the SST unless you have gone through the reconsideration process first.

-On the SST website, there is a Notice of Appeal form and information about how to start an appeal.
+The SST website has a form called Notice of Appeal and information about how to start an appeal.

 Email the form to info.sst-tss@canada.gc.ca.
 Fax it to 1-855-814-4117.
 Or mail it to the Social Security Tribunal, P.O.
 Box 9812, Station T, Ottawa, Ontario K1G 6S3.